Configuring the Activation

 Remember that each "product" has its own unique ID.
 You will need to use different IDs for every product you release.

 • Seat ID - represents the machine, the user, or some other element which the license should be linked with.
-Because the seat ID usually depends on the information, which is only available at runtime, it is configured as a callback.
+Because the seat ID usually depends on the information that is only available at runtime, it is configured as a function.
+We recommend using the Device Fingerprint functionality for the machine-specific seat ID.

 options.WithSeatId(() => YourSeatIdFunction())